seek-oss/sku/docs/docs/extra-features.md

 By default, sku will remove assertions in your production builds with [`babel-plugin-unassert`].
 This allows you to perform more expensive checks during development without worrying about the perfomance impacts on users.

-For example, let's assume you wrote the following code:
+For example, given the following code:

 ```tsx
 import React from 'react';